Fall Festival 2024 ~ Day 1

 Sautrantika The higher of the two schools of Hinayana tenets.
 This school accepts both self-cognizers and external objects to be truly existent.
 See Meaningful to Behold and Ocean of Nectar.

 Secret Mantra Synonymous with Tantra.
 Secret Mantra teachings are distinguished from Sutra teachings in that they reveal methods for training the mind by bringing the future result, or Buddhahood, into the present path.
 Secret Mantra is the supreme path to full enlightenment.
 The term `Mantra’ indicates that it is Buddha’s special instruction for protecting our mind from ordinary appearances and conceptions.
 Practitioners of Secret Mantra overcome ordinary appearances and conceptions by visualizing their body, environment, enjoyments, and deeds as those of a Buddha.
 The term `Secret’ indicates that the practices are to be done in private, and that they can be practised only by those who have received a Tantric empowerment.
-See Tantric Grounds and Paths.
+See also Four classes of Tantra.
+See Clear Light of Bliss, Essence of Vajrayana, Modern Buddhism, The New Guide to Dakini Land, The Oral Instructions of Mahamudra, Tantric Grounds and Paths and Mahamudra Tantra.

 Sectarianism At the same time as cherishing our own tradition, we should respect all other traditions and the right of each individual to follow the tradition of their choosing.
 This approach leads to harmony and tolerance.
 It is mixing different religious traditions that causes sectarianism.
-See Understanding the Mind.
+See How to Understand the Mind.

 Seed-letter The sacred letter from which a Deity is generated.
 Each Deity has a particular seed-letter.
 For example, the seed-letter of Manjushri is DHI, of Tara is TAM, of Vajrayogini is BAM, and of Heruka is HUM.
 To accomplish Tantric realizations, we need to recognize that Deities and their seed-letters are the same nature.

-Segyu Lineage The lineage of the instructions on Ganden Lhagyäma, or The Hundreds of Deities of the Joyful Land, passed from Je Tsongkhapa to Je Sherab Senge, Paldän Sangpo, Khädrub Sangye Yeshe, and so on down to our present Teachers.
+Segyu Lineage The lineage of the instructions on Ganden Lhagyema, or The Hundreds of Deities of the Joyful Land, passed from Je Tsongkhapa to Je Sherab Senge, Palden Sangpo, Khedrub Sangye Yeshe, and so on down to our present Teachers.
 This lineage is so called because the original Gurus came from a region of Tibet called Se.
 See also Hundreds of Deities of the Joyful Land.
 See Heart Jewel.

 Self-cherishing A mental attitude that considers oneself to be supremely important and precious.
 It is regarded as a principal object to be abandoned by Bodhisattvas.
-See Eight Steps to Happiness and Meaningful to Behold.
+See The New Eight Steps to Happiness, Meaningful to Behold and Modern Buddhism.

 Self-cognizer A consciousness that experiences itself.
 See Ocean of Nectar.

 Self-grasping A conceptual mind that holds any phenomenon to be inherently existent.
-The mind of self-grasping gives rise to all other delusions, such as anger and attachment.
+The mind of self-grasping gives rise to all other delusions such as anger and attachment.
 It is the root cause of all suffering and dissatisfaction.
-See Heart of Wisdom and Ocean of Nectar.
+See How to Transform Your Life, Modern Buddhism, The New Heart of Wisdom and Ocean of Nectar.

 Selflessness See Emptiness.

 Self-satisfaction A deluded mental factor that observes our own physical beauty, wealth, or other good qualities, and being concerned only with these, has no interest in spiritual development.
-See Understanding the Mind.
+See How to Understand the Mind.

 Sense awareness All minds are included within sense awareness and mental awareness.
 The definition of sense awareness is an awareness that is developed in dependence upon its uncommon dominant condition, a sense power possessing form.
 There are five types of sense awareness: eye awareness, ear awareness, nose awareness, tongue awareness, and body awareness.
-See Understanding the Mind.
+See How to Understand the Mind.

 Sense direct perceiver A direct perceiver that is generated in dependence upon its uncommon dominant condition, a sense power possessing form.
-See Understanding the Mind.
+See How to Understand the Mind.

 Sense of shame A mental factor that functions to avoid inappropriate actions for reasons that concern oneself.
-See Understanding the Mind.
+See How to Understand the Mind.

 Sense power An inner power located in the very centre of a sense organ that functions directly to produce a sense awareness.
 There are five sense powers, one for each type of sense awareness – the eye awareness and so forth.
 They are sometimes known as `sense powers possessing form’.
-See Understanding the Mind.
+See How to Understand the Mind.

-Sentient being ‘Sem chän’ in Tibetan.
-Any being who possesses a mind that is contaminated by delusions or their imprints.
+Sentient being Any being who possesses a mind that is contaminated by delusions or their imprints.
 Both `sentient being’ and `living being’ are terms used to distinguish beings whose minds are contaminated by either of these two obstructions from Buddhas, whose minds are completely free from these obstructions.
+See Living being.

 Seven limbs Special practices for purifying negativity and accumulating merit.
 They are prostration, offering, confession, rejoicing, beseeching the holy beings not to pass away, requesting the turning of the Wheel of Dharma, and dedication.
 They are called `limbs’ because they provide support for the main body of our practice, which is the actual meditations on the paths of Sutra and Tantra.
 See Joyful Path of Good Fortune and Great Treasury of Merit.